 In Japanese honeysuckle, there are three main compounds that give the plant antibiotic effects.
-These are chlorogenic acid, luteolin, and isochlorogenic acid, and they are present in the stem of the plant.
+These are chlorogenic acid, luteolin, and isochlorogenic acid, all of which are present in the stem of the plant.1

 Honeysuckle Side Effects

-Overconsumption of honeysuckle is likely to cause a laxative effect, which in turn can cause dehydration.
-The plant should be consumed in moderation, and supplements only should be taken as part of a healthy, balanced diet.
+Overconsumption of honeysuckle is likely to have a laxative effect, which, in turn, can cause dehydration.
+The plant should be consumed in moderation, and supplements should only be taken as part of a healthy, balanced diet.

-Sufferers of sensitive skin might react to topical honeysuckle treatments.
+Sufferers of sensitive skin might have a reaction to topical honeysuckle treatments.
 To avoid this, a skin test should be carried out before extensive use.

-It is advised that women who are pregnant or breastfeeding should check with a doctor before using any honeysuckle preparations.
+It is advised that women who are pregnant or breastfeeding check with a doctor before using honeysuckle preparations.

 How to Consume Honeysuckle

 Medicinal preparations are often the preferred method of consumption as they contain a more concentrated solution.
 These are made using the stem, leaves, and flowers.

 Honeysuckle flowers are appearing in cooking more and more frequently.
 They can be added to fruit salads, blended into drinks, and used as an edible decoration on cakes and desserts.